-- 2016 Exterior stone wall deterioration continuing. - 2016 Surrounding site and parts of lower level flooded due to heavy rainstorm in 2016. - 2016 Brick sills at air louvers budgeted for repair - 2018 Roof replacement scheduled in 2024. - 2018 Recommend CO2 controls for demand ventilation and dehumidification reheat added to the lower level AHUs.
+- 2016 Surrounding site and parts of lower level flooded due to heavy rainstorm in 2016. - 2016 Brick sills at air louvers budgeted for repair - 2018 Roof replacement scheduled in 2024. - 2018 Recommend CO2 controls for demand ventilation and dehumidification reheat added to the lower-level AHUs.
 The AHU systems need to expand with controls upgrades.
-(Evidence of high humidity in lower level Library where ceiling tiles are sagging) - 2018 The main electrical room seems to be lacking any emergency lighting, recommend adding for safety.
-Recommend switchover to LEDs in future. - 2018 Some retaining wall repair was completed in 2017. - 2019 New Writing Center in library.
-Entry heater replaced. - 2021 New carpet and newly painted walls at upper floor; heat exchanger was replaced; power supply replaced at elevator; work at library associated with move of student success to this building. - 2022 Minor lighting upgrades to LED.
+(Evidence of high humidity in lower-level Library where ceiling tiles are sagging) - 2018 The main electrical room seems to be lacking any emergency lighting, recommend adding for safety.
+Recommend switchover to LEDs in future. - 2018 Some retaining wall repairs were completed in 2017. - 2019 New Writing Center in library.
+Entry heater replaced. - 2021 New carpet and newly painted walls at upper floor; heat exchanger was replaced; power supply replaced at elevator; work at library associated with move of student success to this building. - 2022 Minor lighting upgrades to LED. - 2023 Interior sliding glass door installed at Student Services; stone repair work needed; replacement of LL restroom fixtures planned for 2023; LED upgrades recommended; Library carpet recommended for aesthetic upgrades.